-Given the significant service and financial implications of many operational and capital initiatives, over the years CHWD has increasingly committed resources to public education and outreach.
-In 2021, CHWD hired its first Communications and Public Engagement Manager to coordinate a multifaceted communications and outreach program.
-Some of CHWD's platforms for communication include its website, social media (YouTube, Facebook, Nextdoor, Instagram and X (formerly Twitter), its direct-mail Waterline newsletter, annual visits to neighborhood associations, and its establishment of a 25-member Customer Advisory Committee (CAC) to consider options for phasing, costs, and funding of water main and meter replacements.
+Given the significant service and implications financial of many operational and capital initiatives, over the years CHWD has increasingly committed resources to public education and outreach.
+In 2024, CHWD hired its first Director of Public Affairs to coordinate a multi-faceted communications and outreach program.
+Some of CHWD's platforms communication include website, social media (YouTube, Facebook, Nextdoor, Instagram and X (formerly Twitter), its direct-mail Waterline newsletter, annual visits to neighborhood associations, and its establishment of a Customer Advisory Committee (CAC) to learn about key CHWD policies, program and issues and to advise CHWD concerning portions of its work program.